When do I post on Social Media? The Social Media Rush Hour!

 Each demographic is different.
 These times suggest a general overview of what is best for you and your social media page.
 This isn’t an all size fits all guide.
 The smartest thing to do is experiment!
 Take these guidelines and test them out.
 Monitor the response you get.
 Facebook and Instagram collect all the data from your post interaction for you to look at.
 (NOTE: Facebook only collects interaction data for pages, not profiles.
 Instagram will only collect data for business accounts.
 See link below on how to change your Instagram to a business profile.)

 Your page might respond excellently to these times!
 You might also find that maybe your rush hour is at its prime an hour earlier than the suggested time.
 Experiment and see what you find!
-Social Media is its own science just waiting to be fully understood.
+Some people even use services that help to link their followers from one of their accounts to another.
+This could help get more people looking at your social medias and potentially increasing your likes.
+By placing a link in bio, you’re inviting your followers to view all of your other social media platforms.
+This might be the answer to your problems, but who knows?
+Social Media is its own science just waiting to be fully understood!